jparyani/mediagoblin/docs/source/siteadmin/plugins.rst

 elsewhere on the Internet.
 Once you find a plugin you like, you need to first install it, then add it to your configuration.

-.. todo:: how do you find plugins on the internet?
+.. todo: how do you find plugins on the internet?

 Installing plugins